-Engage in conversation.
-Make sure to @mention other people on topics they’re talking about, and respond to people who interact with you.
+- Engage in conversation.
+Make sure to tag in other people on topics they’re talking about, and respond to people who interact with you.

-Retweet with careful consideration.
-You are displaying your editorial judgement to the world, and what you retweet reflects on you.
+- Share and like with careful consideration.
+You are displaying your editorial judgement to the world, and what you share reflects on you.

-Credit others.
-If you’re retweeting someone, credit them for their work—it’s common courtesy.
+- Credit others if you’re sharing their work.
+It’s common courtesy.
 Use quote marks if quoting someone.

-Check your tweets before publishing.
-Tweets can’t be edited once published, but they can be deleted and rewritten if you notice an error immediately.
+- Check your work before publishing.
+On some platforms, posts can’t be edited once published, but they can be deleted and rewritten if you notice an error immediately.

 Writing a decent blog